 Times change.
 After trying it out and failing miserably, I decided that I needed to learn what all the fuss is about.

-By virtue of constant training, I became better at gathering my thoughts – learning how to subdue my surroundings.
-After many fruitless meditation challenges, I finally got the hang of it.
+Thanks to constant training, I became better at gathering my thoughts – learning how to subdue my surroundings.
+After many fruitless meditation challenges, I finally started to savor the benefits.

 Don’t get me wrong, I am no guru.
-I’ve simply internalized a technique that allows me to shut down my brain and to empty my mind for a short period of time.
+I’ve simply internalized a technique that allows me to shut down my brain and to empty my mind for a short period.

 How does this work in practice?
-Well, sit down, close your eyes and concentrate all of your energy on visualizing a quiet, peaceful place.
+Sit down, close your eyes, and concentrate all of your energy on visualizing a quiet, peaceful place.
 I always paint an image of a large waterfall in my head.

 With enough training, you’ll be able to forget everything but the waterfall, and this will rid your mind of any stress and unease.

 Don’t expect to get this right on the first attempt.
 Start with one minute per day and work your way up from there.
 After a while, you’ll manage to sedate your thoughts for 15 minutes without pausing.

 Fictional books offer an escape – a pathway to a different world.
 And this escape is what our mind needs on stressful days.